pandosme/DetectX/README.md

-Here is a readme file for a GitHub Repo.
-Can you please review spelling, grammar and phrasing?

 ## DetectX

 DetectX is an open-source package designed for developers and integrators who wish to train or deploy a YOLOv5 object detection model directly on Axis cameras with ARTPEC-8.
 While Axis cameras offer robust built-in object detection analytics for common use cases, some scenarios require more specialized detection.
 This package allows you to leverage a trained YOLOv5 model on the camera itself, bypassing the need for server-based processing.